urtzienriquez/ewl/README.md

 * __Estimating surface area__

+The `morpho` parameter determines which equation is just to calculate the surface area of the individual based on its mass.

 To estimate the surface area of a frog/toad, I have implemented this equation:

 9.9 &times; (*m*<sup>0.56</sup>); *m stands for mass (in mg)*